madprops/airc/README.md

 `owners` can use all commands, including adding and removing `admins`.

-`owners` can't be added or removed through commands, it must be modified manually in the config file and the bot must be restarted.
+`owners` can't be added or removed through commands, they must be modified manually in the config file and the bot must be restarted.

 ---